Overview of Process and Resolution

 NAM Appeals Website

 • Family: Your parents will not be notified by the Student Conduct Office.
 With your consent, a Case Manager may speak with your parent or Support Person.
-Some students prefer to have the support of their parents when participating in a non-academic misconduct process and our system allows for this to occur.
+Some students prefer to have the support of their parents when participating in a NAM process and our system allows for this to occur.
 The university in accordance with applicable procedures may reach out to an emergency contact in limited extenuating circumstances.

 • Decisions about whether or not a violation of the Code has occurred are made on "a balance of probabilities".
 What this means is that the decision maker has to believe that it is more likely than not that a violation of the Code occurred in order to make a finding of responsibility.